Coloquinte/moosic-yosys-plugin/README.md

 ![My Image](doc/XOR_NXOR_insertion.svg)

 A technique used here is the insertion of XOR/NXOR gates on wires carrying signals, such that an extra input with the correct value is required for them to act as a (buffered) wire again.
 This value is 1 for NXOR and 0 for XOR.
-Each extra input is one bit of the key that needs to supplied to unlock the circuit.
+The key needs to be supplied as an input to unlock the circuit.

 ![My Image](doc/MUX_insertion.svg)

 Another technique is the mixing of signals using multiplexers.
 A MUX is inserted on a wire with an irrelevant signal connected to the other input of the MUX.
 The key value selects between the correct signal and the irrelevant one.

-Key handling (getting they key onto the chip) is left to the user.
+Key handling (getting the key onto the chip) is left to the user.

 ## Using the plugin